Safe Surf Lab

 Key features

-• Double VPN (Multi-hop): Routes your internet traffic through two separate VPN servers instead of just one.
-This adds an extra layer of encryption and obfuscation, making it even harder to trace your online activities.
+• Double VPN: Routes your traffic through two VPN servers instead of one, adding an extra layer of encryption.

-• Kill Switch: A crucial security feature that automatically disconnects your device from the internet if the VPN connection drops.
-This prevents your real IP address or unencrypted data from being exposed, even for a moment.
+• Kill Switch: Automatically disconnects your device from the internet if the VPN connection drops, preventing data leaks.

-• Dedicated IP Address: For an extra fee, you can get a static IP address that’s unique to you.
-This can be useful for accessing IP-restricted networks or avoiding CAPTCHAs that sometimes trigger with shared VPN IPs.
+• Dedicated IP: For an extra fee, you can get a static IP address that only you use, useful for accessing IP-restricted networks.

 How it actually performs